-2.8 Regulatory environment
+2.6 Regulatory environment

-In 2014, there were significant changes in the regulatory environment of the banking sector and financial non-banking sector in Poland and the banking sector in Ukraine, where the subsidiaries of PKO Bank Polski SA operate.
-The financial and organisational situation of the PKO Bank Polski SA Group in 2014 was affected i.a. by the following:
+The significant changes in the regulatory environment of banking sector, which affected the financial and organisational situation of PKO Bank Polski SA, in 2014:

-- Resolution of the Monetary Policy Council No. 11/2013 as of July 2013 (Official Journal of the NBP of 2013 item 15) introducing the historically low level of basic interest rates, being in force to 8 October 2014 (including: a decrease of the reference rate to 2.5% and the lombard loan rate to 4.0%) and Resolution of the Monetary Policy Council No. 6/2014 (Official Journal of the NBP of 2014 item 211) introducing further unbalanced reduction of the basic interest rates from 9 October 2014 (including: a decrease of the reference rate by 0.5 pp. to 2% and the lombard loan rate by 1 pp. to 3%), which was conductive on the level of banks' interest income, - Resolutions of the Monetary Policy Council No. 15/2013 and 7/2014 (Official Journal of the NBP of 2013 item 20 and of 2014 item 12) changing the calculation principles of mandatory reserve rates (impact on the level of banks' interest income) - Amendment to the Act on the Bank Guarantee Fund (Journal of Laws of 2013 item 1012) introducing additional charges for banks in the form of a prudential fee towards the stabilisation fund (impact on banks' operating costs), - Resolution of the PFSA No. 148/2013 on Recommendation S concerning mortgage-secured loan exposures (Official Journal of the PFSA of 2013 item 23), introducing from 1 January 2014 and from 1 July 2014 restrictions in scope of credit risk management and additional requirements for borrowers (impact on the level of lending activity and risk management), - the Act on State aid for the purchase of the first apartment by young people (Journal of Laws item 1304) launching in 2014 the new programme of subsidies for mortgage loans 'Mieszkanie dla Młodych' (impact on banks' lending activities), - CRD IV Package, including Regulation (EU) No. 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms (so-called CRR) effective from 1 January 2014, inclusive of transition periods (Official Journal of the European Union L176/1); introducing, i.a. increased capital requirements, including more stringent policies for calculating basic and supplementary funds, a Core Tier 1 ratio limit, a leverage ratio, and new capital and liquidity requirements, - Resolution of the PFSA No. 7/2013 on Recommendation D concerning management of IT areas and the security of the IT environment (Official Journal of the PFSA of 2013 item 5), obliging banks and insurance companies to adjust to new regulation until the end of 2014 (impact on banks' operating costs), - Resolution of the PFSA No. 183/2014 on Recommendation U concerning best practices in the area of bancassurance (Official Journal of the PFSA of 2014 item 12), obliging banks and insurance companies to adjust to new regulation until 31 March 2015 (impact i.a. on change of business model, introduction of new risk management strategy, operating costs related to adopting central IT systems of banks and insurance companies), - the 2010 amendment to the Act as of 27 August 2009 on Public Finance (Journal of Laws No. 157 item 1240 with subsequent amendments), introducing new policies for local authorities in respect of incurring liabilities as from 1 January 2014 (impact on demand for bank loans), - the Act introducing changes in the policies for disbursement of pensions from funds accumulated in open pension funds (Journal of Laws of 2013 item 1717), including concerning the transfer 51.5% of the assets of pension funds (OPFs) to the Social Insurance Institution (ZUS) on 1 February 2014, introducing a membership in open pension funds (OPFs) on a voluntary basis, a change in the investment policies for OPFs, lowered the ratio of pension contributions transferred to OPFs from 3.1% to 2.92% by ZUS, lowered the maximum ratio used for calculating the fees collected by open pension management companies from 3.5% to 1.75%.
-Additionally, the Act: introduced an obligation to transfer the assets, the funds of insured persons collected in OPFs to ZUS for ten years before reaching the retirement age from 12 November 2014 (an impact on the value of open funds' assets portfolio, an impact on results of open pension management companies' operations), - the 2010 amendment to the Act on Goods and Services Tax (Journal of Laws of 2011 No. 177 item 1054 with subsequent amendments), enabling deducting in the period from 1 January to 31 March 2014, 100% of VAT on purchased and leased cars to 3.5 tones used for running a business (an impact on the amount of leased assets),
+• resolution of the Monetary Policy Council No. 11/2013 as of July 2013 (Official Journal of the NBP of 2013 item 15) introducing the historically low level of basic interest rates, being in force to 8 October 2014 (including: a decrease of the reference rate to 2.5% and the lombard loan rate to 4.0%) and Resolution of the Monetary Policy Council No. 6/2014 (Official Journal of the NBP of 2014 item 211) introducing further reduction of the basic interest rates from 9 October 2014 (including: a decrease of the reference rate to 2% and the lombard loan rate to 3%), which had an impact on the level of banks' interest income,

+- resolutions of the Monetary Policy Council No. 15/2013 and 7/2014 (Official Journal of the NBP of 2013 item 20 and of 2014 item 12) changing the calculation principles of mandatory reserve rates (impact on the level of banks' interest income), - amendment to the Act on the Bank Guarantee Fund (Journal of Laws of 2013 item 1012) introducing additional charges for banks in the form of a prudential fee towards the stabilisation fund (impact on banks' administrative expenses), - resolution of the PFSA No. 148/2013 on Recommendation S concerning management of mortgage-secured loan exposures (Official Journal of the PFSA of 2013 item 23), introducing from 1 January 2014 restrictions in scope of credit risk management and additional requirements for borrowers (impact on the level of lending activity and risk management), - the Act on State aid for the purchase of the first apartment by young people (Journal of Laws item 1304) launching in 2014 the new programme of subsidies for mortgage loans 'Mieszkanie dla Młodych' (impact on banks' lending activities), - CRD IV Package, including Regulation No. 575/2013 of the European Parliament and of the Council (EU) on prudential requirements for credit institutions and investment firms (so-called CRR) effective from 1 January 2014, inclusive of transition periods (Official Journal of the European Union L176/1); introducing, i.a., increased capital requirements, including more stringent policies for calculating basic and supplementary funds, a Core Tier 1 ratio limit, a leverage ratio, and new capital and liquidity requirements, - resolution of the PFSA No. 7/2013 on Recommendation D concerning management of IT areas and the security of the IT environment (Official Journal of the PFSA of 2013 item 5), obliging banks to adjust to new regulation until the end of 2014 (impact on banks' administrative expenses), - resolution of the PFSA No. 183/2014 item 12 on Recommendation U concerning best practices in the area of bancassurance (Official Journal of the PFSA of 2014 item 12), obliging banks to adjust to new regulation until 31 March 2015 (impact i.a. on change of business model, administrative expenses related to adopting central IT systems of banks and insurance companies), - the 2010 amendment to the Act as of 27 August 2009 on Public Finance (Journal of Laws of 2009 No. 157 item 1240 with subsequent amendments), introducing new policies for local authorities in respect of incurring liabilities as from 1 January 2014 (impact on demand for bank loans).